PKilgarriff/daily-diary-app/README.md

   - drive database connections and queries
   - plan to extract these into a new class
   - drive creation of #add_entry
-- implement 'Add Title' User Story
+- implement 'Add Title' and 'Add Entry' User Stories through feature test

 --------------